top of page

 • The aquifer is at the risk of saltwater intrusion,

 The total amount of water that is received in the form of rainfall over an area is called the rainwater endowment of that area.
 Out of this, the amount that can be effectively harvested is called the water harvesting potential.
-Among the several factors that influence the RWH potential of a site area, climatic conditions specially rainfall quantity, pattern (region, dry period & storage structure) and the catchment characteristics are considered to be the most important.
+Among the several factors that influence the rain harvesting potential of a site area, climatic conditions especially rainfall quantity, pattern (region, dry period & and storage structure), and catchment characteristics are considered to be the most important.

 bottom of page